probonopd/OpenZonePlayer/README.md

 ## Idea

 There are several Sonos-compatible software-based controllers, but apparently there is no software-based ZonePlayer compatible player so far.
-(Or is https://github.com/henkelis/sonospy one?)
 Can we cange that?
+(Or is https://github.com/henkelis/sonospy one?
+"Music served from Sonos can now be rendered locally via BRisa renderer")

 This is what would need to be done:
  1. Make the device discoverable with UPNP